dannyolsen/skytem-linebiblebuddy/README.md

 # skytem-linebiblebuddy

+WHAT THIS PROGRAM DOES
+Basically it will fill the block sheet in the linebible from the linereports.
+- Using the program first choose the folder with your linereports in.
+- You need ALL line reports for a given block sheet in that folder.
+- the program will make a linebible_copy when it is run.
+If the program is being run 2 times in a row, the backup file will be overwritten by the new backup file.
+So fx. if you only want to fill block3 fields in the linebible, just keep all linereports for that block in a folder fx. called block3.
+The program will attempt to fill all sheets with matching numbers and will automatically exclude the 920000-930000.

-IN ORDER TO RUN LINEBIBLEBUDDY DO FOLLOWING STEPS
+YOU NEED PYTHON IN ORDER TO RUN LINEBIBLEBUDDY - TO GET IT DO FOLLOWING STEPS

 1. use microsoft store to install the newest python version avaliable.

-2. launch a terminal by clicking windows key and write cmd and hit enter
+2. launch a terminal by clicking windows key and write "cmd" and hit enter

 3. verify python version with "python -V"